-the file wManit historyntitted(e.ThRGSually SeQGS) exhemodiff specifiatents of "keyword" strings, and there are usually options to turn this behavior off, but users familiar with version control tools (as opposed to configuration management systems) will often use these features.
+Many history tools (e.g. RCS and SCCS) can modify the contents of the file when it is committed.
+This usually requires the use of specific "keyword" strings, and there are usually options to turn this behavior off, but users familiar with version control tools (as opposed to configuration management systems) will often use these features.
 The problem is that if the commit changes the file, the source file in the repository now no longer matches the object file in the repository.
-I.e.

-the history tool has compromised the referential integrity of the repository.
-By default, a fatal error is emitted if the file is changed by the check-in, however this can be modified to a be warning or even ignored completely history_put_trashes_file field of aepconf (5) for more information.
+I.e. the history tool has compromised the referential integrity of the repository.
+By default, a fatal error is emitted if the file is changed by the checkin, however this can be modified to a be warning or even ignored completely; see the history_put_trashes_file field of aepconf (5) for more information.